Skip to main content

 """

-LEAD_RESEARCHER_SP = """
+LEAD_RESEARCHER_PREMISE = """

 You are a lead researcher.
+You have access to web-search enabled subagents.

 # Task